-So, Labour MP Lauren Edwards – who, as noted on this blog last month, came second in the recent Private Members’ Bill (PMB) ballot – has decided to re-introduce Kim Leadbeater’s deeply flawed and defeated NHS-assisted suicide Bill to the House of Commons.
-Announcing the somewhat surprising decision on her website yesterday, Edwards said “this is a rare opportunity to present legislation that can make a real difference not just to my constituents in Rochester and Strood, but also for the country.”
+So, Labour MP Lauren Edwards – who, as noted on this blog last month, came second in the recent Private Members’ Bill (PMB) ballot – has opted to re-introduce Kim Leadbeater’s deeply flawed and defeated NHS-assisted suicide Bill in the House of Commons.
+Announcing her somewhat surprising decision on her website yesterday, Edwards said “this is a rare opportunity to present legislation that can make a real difference not just to my constituents in Rochester and Strood, but also for the country.”

 We don’t know whether Edwards has been infected by the reported frenzy inside Downing Street to somehow secure Sir Keir ‘you’re fired!’
-Starmer a ‘legacy’ before he makes way for Andy Burnham or Wes Streeting, or has simply seized a flukey opportunity to make herself better known beyond her constituency (not difficult).
+Starmer a ‘legacy’ before he makes way for Andy Burnham or Wes Streeting, or has simply seized a flukey opportunity to make herself better known beyond her constituency (a low bar).
 But, either way, her bold if not hubristic move seems destined to end in disappointment.

-Despite Kim Leadbeater having ‘won’ the coveted top slot in the 2024 PMB Ballot, her flawed and therefore divisive NHS-assisted suicide Bill would most likely have died the lonely and painful but mercifully swift death of nearly all PMBs (other than those handed out by ministers), had Starmer’s personal commitment to the NHS bumping off a few grannies not ensured his Government’s supposed ‘neutrality’.
-This enabled the Bill to stagger on to the House of Lords, where in April it was belatedly put out of our misery by the admirable Tanni Grey-Thompson and others.
+Despite Kim Leadbeater having ‘won’ the coveted top slot in the 2024 PMB Ballot, her flawed and therefore divisive NHS-assisted suicide Bill would most likely have died the lonely and painful death suffered by almost all PMBs (other than those handed out by ministers), had Starmer’s personal commitment to the NHS bumping off a few grannies not ensured his Government’s supposed ‘neutrality’.
+This chicanery enabled the Bill to stagger on to the House of Lords, where in April it was belatedly put out of our misery by the admirable Tanni Grey-Thompson and others.

 Unfortunately for Edwards, the integrity-challenged Starmer may well not be Prime Minister by the time her Bill comes up for its Second Reading, in September or October, and is even less likely to be Prime Minister by the time it reaches its final stages in the Commons, in early 2027.
 So, as Wes Streeting is opposed to NHS-assisted suicide, and Andy Burnham is characteristically ambivalent on the matter, it seems unlikely her PMB will benefit, as Leadbeater’s PMB unquestionably did, from government ‘neutrality’.